WheteThunger/VehicleDecayProtection/README.md

   - In vanilla, they also have to be in shallow water, but this plugin removes that restriction
 - Hot Air Balloons: no decay damage while under a roof
 - Snowmobiles and Tomahas: no decay damage while under a roof
+- All Bikes: no decay damage while under a roof

 ## Permissions